 Government payors may change their coverage and reimbursement policies, as well as payment amounts, in a way that would prevent or limit reimbursement for our Zio service, which would significantly harm our business.
 Government and other third-party payors require us to report the service for which we are seeking reimbursement by using a Current Procedural Terminology, or CPT, code-set maintained by the American Medical Association ("AMA").
 For Zio XT, we have secured temporary CPT codes (or Category III CPT codes) used for newly introduced technologies and specific to our category of diagnostic monitoring through 2022.
 The fees associated with these Category III CPT codes are also temporary and may be modified by CMS.
 Category III CPT codes may be renewed for another five years or converted to permanent codes (or Category I CPT codes) based on specific requirements, including national use data and published clinical evidence, as established by the AMA and CMS.
-The process to convert Category III CPT codes is governed by the AMA and CMS.
+The process to convert Category III CPT codes to Category I CPT codes is governed by the AMA and CMS.
 On October 25, 2019, the AMA's CPT Editorial Panel established two new Category I CPT codes which are applicable to the Zio service and will take effect on January 1, 2021.
-At this point in the process of reviewing new codes, CMS will determine the appropriate level of reimbursement for the services, which will be first published as a proposed rule in July 2020, with a 60 day comment period following and then a final rule published in November 2020.
+At this point in the process of reviewing new codes, CMS will determine the appropriate level of reimbursement for the services, which will traditionally be first published as a proposed rule in July 2020, with a 60 day comment period following and then a final rule published in November 2020.
 Once Category I CPT codes are valued by CMS the values typically remain unchanged for five years after the values are initially determined.
 Category I CPT codes can have values and associated pricing that are higher, lower or equal to their associated Category III CPT codes.
-We can provide no assurance that any Category I CPT code secured for the reimbursement of our Zio service will contain values and pricing that are the same as or greater than the existing Category III CPT codes.
+We can provide no assurance that any Category III CPT codes.
 In addition, to the extent CMS reduces its reimbursement rates for the Zio service, regardless of the Category of CPT code, third-party payors may reduce the rates at which they reimburse the Zio service, which could adversely affect our revenue.